 - Take your case before a jury if the insurance company does not treat you fairly.

 After a traumatic dog attack, the last thing you deserve is a stressful fight with an uncaring insurance company.
-The Bradley Law Firm is ready to fight for you.
+Bradley Law Personal Injury Lawyers is ready to fight for you.
 Call our law office today for a free consultation to discuss how we can help you.